Dark417/dark417.github.io/_pages/index.md

 permalink: /
 ---

 I am Xiaoxiao Lei and I live in Beijing, China.
 I am currently working in tech company that provides fund management platform for fund managers.
-My passion resides in using AI to facilitate the learners' English learning.
+I previously worked in New Oriental as a teacher & planner and then transfered to work as developer.
+My passion resides in AI.
 This Blog shares AI learning materials and interesting projects.
 I would like to discuss AI topic with AI learners.

 ### My AI Learning Experience
 I am currently learning AI from vast available online resources.
 I have taken Machine Learning course on Coursera and first two courses in the series at deeplearning.ai.
 I am learning CS 229 to get a deeper understanding of the algorithms.
 I will continue to learn AI and build some interesting applications that can improve people's lives.